casangi/casadocs/docs/api/casaconfig.rst

 The optional user configuration file is found in their home .casa folder as config.py (**\~/.casa/config.py**).

+The optional site configuration file is found in a number of different ways (the first found is the one used):

+- as given by the CASASITECONFIG environment variable
+- /opt/casa/casasiteconfig.py
+- /home/casa/casasiteconfig.py
-The optional site configuration file is named **casasiteconfig.py** and is found anywhere within **sys.path** following the usual python import rules.
+- casasiteconfig.py found  anywhere within **sys.path** following the usual python import rules.

+**Note:** when CASASITECONFIG is set then that is the only location used for the site configuration file.
+If that path does not exist then a warning message is printed and no attempt is made to find a site configuration file at any other location.
+Execution then continues without using any site configuration file.

 The user configuration file is ignored when **\-\-noconfig** is used on the command line.